 Northeast Regional Vice Chair

 Tori is currently a student at University it Vermont, majoring in Political Science and Business Administration.
-Tori has served as the Chairwoman for the Vermont Federation or College Republicans since 2017.
+She served as the Chairwoman for the Vermont Federation of College Republicans from 2017-2019.

 Tori is passionate about recruiting and electing hard working Republicans—even in tough districts.
 She has worked as a communications professional on a variety of campaigns up and down the ticket.
-Most notably, she has served as a senior member of Governor Phil Scott’s successful re-election campaign.
 In her free time, she is an avid runner.

 Southern Regional Vice Chair